 Fuerteventura is a popular holiday destination and is often a hub of activity.
 If you are wanting to avoid the crowds, then we suggest you head to the more secluded Jandia on the southern coast.
 Jandia offers a beautiful and quieter retreat that is perfect for families.
 Relaxation is the name of the game down on the southern coast and Jandia will allow you to holiday at your own pace, leaving room judgement free siestas.

-Fuerteventura is the king of the Canary Islands for wining and dining during your holidays, beating off its rivals Lanzarote and Tenerife.
+Fuerteventura is the king of the Canaries for wining and dining during your holidays, beating off its rivals Lanzarote and Tenerife.
 Fuerteventura has a fantastic spread of choice, and all tastes and flavours are catered for in style!
 Restaurante El Horno in the north of Fuerteventura is just superb for authentic ribs and seafood in a unique and traditional setting.

 Sanus Fuerteventura in Corralejo is also a must to enjoy fine dining and a bottle of Rioja in a crisp, contemporary setting.
-Avenida Restaurante in the Corralejo harbour is a seafood paradise, and with a more than ample wine cellar you’re sure to find the perfect white to accompany your meal.
+Avenida Restaurante in the Corralejo harbour is a seafood paradise, and with a more than ample wine cellar, you’re sure to find the perfect white to accompany your meal.

 Further south, Nuevo Kwizeen in Caleta de Fuste is a bustling spot for tasty bites and a varied menu as well as good company, and if you’re really looking to treat yourself on your holiday then a grille at the Beach Club Chiringuito La Isla near to Caleta de Fuste is unbeatable.
 Indulging in wine and dining on Fuerteventura is a splendid experience, ask at your all hotel for the local cuisine to engage with the local culture.